 The YWCA camp began operations in 1916, located in a small beach town near Bay City.
-In time, facilities in Bay City were too limited for the number of girls who wanted to participate in a camp program, so property on Loon Lake was selected and pur-
+In time, facilities in Bay City were too limited for the number of girls who wanted to participate in a camp program and so property on Loon Lake was selected and purchased in October 1924.
+It was dedicated as Camp Maqua on May 11, 1925; Maqua, a Native American word means "the birches," which grew abundantly on the property.